Undergraduate Major

 Note: A course cannot be used to satisfy more than one requirement.

 *Piano Proficiency & Aural Skills Exit Examinations: Music majors must demonstrate basic piano proficiency and aural skills as part of the exit requirements for Music 23.
-The Piano Proficiency examination consists of scales and arpeggios, performance of a simple tune to be set by the examiner, sight-reading, and the performance of prepared pieces.
+The Piano Proficiency Examination consists of scales and arpeggios, performance of a simple tune to be set by the examiner, sight-reading, and the performance of prepared pieces.
 Download additional information regarding the proficiency examination.
-The Aural Skills examination assesses the ability to transcribe, represent, and reproduce music vocally and at the keyboard.
+The Aural Skills (Ear Training) Examination assesses the ability to transcribe, represent, and reproduce music vocally and at the keyboard.

 20-Unit Concentrations